AllStarLink/ASL3-Manual/docs/basics/portal.md

 ![Step 8 Add Server](img/5_add_server.png){width="400"}

-Fill in all the information about where your server will be located, be sure to have the latitude and longitude (or click on the map), then click **Submit**.
+Fill in all the information about where your server will be located, be sure to set the latitude and longitude (or click on the map), then click **Submit**.

 ![Step 9 Server Form](img/6_test_server.png){width="400"}